dyarleniber/material-personal-website/README.md

 $ npm test
 ```

+> All data, such as personal data and portfolio, must be changed in the `src/config/dataApi.js` file.

 ## :memo: License

 This project is under the MIT license.
 See the [LICENSE](https://github.com/dyarleniber/personal-website/blob/master/LICENSE) for more information.